- Tampa, FL

 - Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 5 years ago, Male, Stage IV

 - Caregiver: Squamous Cell Carcinoma, Lung Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 7 years ago, Male, Stage IIB
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 7 years ago, Male, Stage IIB

 - View this journey (1 Experience)

 Pancreatic cancer & medicine: Where is the progress?

 In 2012, after we both felt he won his battle with his first big cancer-- lung cancer-- I sat with dad in a little room and listened to the doctor give the diagnosis-- stage 4 pancreatic cancer, with a prognosis of months to live even with treatment.
 By 2013, I watched my dad take his last breaths in this world.
 During that year, I asked questions and searched for answers, where there were almost none to be found.
 It was tough to see not only my dad struggle, but people on this website who also want answers that nobody seems to have.

 The National Cancer Institute reports that most pancreatic cancer is stage 4 by the time it is diagnosed, and that stage 4 has a five-year relative survival of 2.3%. http://seer.cancer.gov/statfacts/html/pancreas.html I've seen it described as "the deadliest cancer."
 Estimated new cases in 2014 equal 46,420, and deaths equal 39,590.
 The U.S. deaths in 1975 were 10.7 per 100,000 people.
 In 1990, the U.S. deaths were 10.7 per 100,000 people.
 In 2010, the deaths were 11.0 per 100,000 people.